-MIN 683 Ministry Experience (3 hours)
+MIN 683 Ministry Experience (16 weeks) (3 hours)

-The Ministry Experience course is intended to provide students with practical experiential learning in a faith-based organization environment.
+This course is intended to provide students with practical experiential learning in a faith-based organization.
 Students will complete course hours working in a ministry role during which they are able to apply the knowledge they have gained to date in the program, cultivate spiritual formation in real-world ministry contexts, and come to a better understanding of the manner they are best equipped to serve others.
-(2x)
+Students will take this course two times.